VASUVINAY/VASUVINAY/README.md

 ## Welcome to Vinay Kumar Yadav github resume!

 ### Introduction :
 Hi!
-I'm Vinay Kumar Yadav .Basically I am from Varanasi and currently lived in Pune I did my 10<sup>th</sup> and 12<sup>th</sup> from UP Board.
+I'm Vinay Kumar Yadav .Basically I am from Varanasi and currently working in AMDOCS as a Software Developer.
+I did my 10<sup>th</sup> and 12<sup>th</sup> from UP Board.
 I have Completed my Graduation from Mahatma Gandhi Kashi Vidyapith from varanasi.
 And Currently I Persued my MCA from MAULANA AZAD NATIONAL INSTITUTE OF TECHNOLOGY BHOPAL (MANIT) with 8.2 cgpa.